eciuca/Backlog.md-jira-plugin/README.md

 ---

-**Status: Phase 4 Complete ✓** - Push, pull, and bidirectional sync with conflict resolution
+**Status: Phase 5 Complete ✓** - Full sync capabilities with watch mode, performance optimization, and environment validation

 For questions or issues, please check the [Troubleshooting](#troubleshooting) section or open an issue on GitHub.